-A portfolio should contain film or video based work, with a suggested total runtime of 10 minutes.
+Your portfolio should contain film or video based work, with a suggested total runtime of 10 minutes.
+You can submit one or more short pieces that add up to 10 minutes.
 Send only your best work.
 Five minutes of quality material is better than 30 minutes of mediocre work.
 In general, we prefer to receive complete works rather than excerpts.
-If you wish to submit a very long work, for example a feature length film, submit an excerpt and then include a link in the comments section on SlideRoom to the entire work.
-Do not submit a reel.
+However, if you wish to submit a very long work, for example a feature length film, submit an excerpt and then include a link in the description section on SlideRoom to the full piece.
+Do not submit show reels or trailers.

-You may supplement your films and/or videos with creative work in other fields, particularly visual material such as artwork, photography, drawings and design, especially if you believe it will help the faculty to understand the kind of filmmaker you are.
-Please do not send scripts.
+You may supplement your films and/or videos with creative work in other fields, particularly visual material such as artwork, photography, installations, drawings, design, and sound, especially if you believe it will help the faculty to understand the kind of filmmaker you are.

-Label each uploaded item with the title, date completed, running time, medium and a word or phrase designating your responsibility in the production or inception of each piece (e.g. camera, writer, etc.)
+Label each upload item in the description section with the title, date completed, running time, medium, and a word or phrase designating your responsibility in production or inception of each piece (e.g. camera, writer, etc.)